 Passives are customers who might be dissatisfied with the business and expect changes in the current modus operandi.
 Net Promoter Score Analysis surveys can help identify what these customers expect out of the business.
 Well-timed corrective measures can prevent the possibility of passives turning into detractors.
 Increasing the NPS® score of passives will also help sustain the CLV of the business.

 Net Promoter Score® does not have a direct relationship to churn reduction.
 However, it can help a business point a finger at the many probable reasons why customers could be leaving.
 For instance, there could be a common theme or a range of reasons that detractors cite in unison about the product.
 This could be related to pricing, features available in a certain plan, customer service, etc. NPS® helps a business proactively identify these reasons and fix them before churn happens.

 There is also another connected benefit of retaining loyal customers.
 Loyal customers are likely to ignore 6 instances of poor customer experiences.
 Detractors, on the other hand, abandon ship at the first instance and also spread negative word about the business.

 The direct effect of a customer churn reduction is an increase in retention rates.
 Studies suggest that a 5 increase in retention can pump up your profits from 25% to 95%.

 Do you know what makes your boss’s work so difficult?
 There are hundreds of variables and metrics to be consulted and pored over to make a single decision.

 What if there is a single metric that can take a quick decision?
 Net Promoter Score® is just that.
 It asks a single question to customers and collects their feedback in a segmented fashion.
 The responses help identify whether your customers are happy or not.
-NPS® also paves the way for improving products and services that your business is offering.
+NPS® benchmarks also paves the way for improving products and services that your business is offering.